AlephAlpha/apgluxe_offline/README.md

     git clone https://gitlab.com/apgoucher/apgmera.git

-Then you can compile the search program using:
+Then you can enter the directory and compile the search program using:

+    cd apgmera
     ./recompile.sh

 If the online repository is updated at all, you can update your local